ax-sh/ax-sh/README.md

 # Hi There 👋

-### I'm a JavaScript & Python Developer and I like to make things people want or need.
+### I'm a JavaScript & Python Developer.
+I like making things people want or need.

 <!--
 self taught